rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 | **Need auto-configuration** | ❌ No | ✅ Yes |
 | **Want production-ready features** | ❌ No | ✅ Yes |
 | **Need fast development** | ❌ No | ✅ Yes |
 #### **6. Conclusion: Why Choose Spring Boot?**
 ✅ **Easier Setup** → No XML, embedded Tomcat, auto-configured.
 ✅ **Less Boilerplate Code** → Just write business logic.
 ✅ **Better Performance** → Optimized defaults, Actuator.
 ✅ **Great for REST & Microservices** → API development is easy.
 ✅ **Production-Ready** → Monitoring, Logging, Security.

-💡 **Spring Boot is the future of Spring development!** 🚀 Would you like a real-world example, like **a REST API with authentication**? 😊

 ---

 ## 57. Java Singleton Design Pattern
 The **Singleton pattern** ensures that a class has **only one instance** and provides a **global point of access** to that instance.
 This is useful for scenarios like **database connections, logging, configuration management, and thread pools**.
 ### 1. Implementing Singleton Pattern in Java**
 #### A. Eager Initialization (Thread-Safe)**
 In this approach, the instance is created **at the time of class loading**.